isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2025.md

 <p>🕑 10.00am to 5.00pm</p>
 <p>📍 School of Business Concourse (Entrance)</p>
 <p>In conjunction with SG60, the Singapore Armed Forces (SAF) invites you
-to celebrate the 60th anniversary of its inception with the <strong>SAF60 Travelling Exhibition</strong> – “<strong>Defending Our Home, Securing Our Future</strong>”!</p>
+to celebrate the 60th anniversary of its inception with the <strong><a href="https://www.defencepioneer.sg/pioneer-articles/2apr25_news2" rel="noopener nofollow" target="_blank">SAF60 Travelling Exhibition – “Defending Our Home, Securing Our Future”</a></strong>!</p>
 <p>This dynamic exhibition showcases six decades of SAF’s transformative
 journey, chronicling its humble beginnings to the modern, technologically advanced fighting force it is today.
 Discover the vital role played by